JeffersonLab/evio/README.md

 If you only plan to run C/C++ applications you can skip the Java installation.
-If you only plan to use Java applications you can you can skip the C/C++ installation.Evio Installation
+If you only plan to use Java applications you can you can skip the C/C++ installation.

 **The home page is:**